smartinsightsfromdata/rdatamaps/README.md

 To start to use this library I suggest to study the examples.
 I plan to prepare a blog as soon as I'll have time -:)

+This library in shiny has the really cool feature that passes back to the server the name of the country (or postcode, county etc.) you click in the UI.
+This allows then to display dynamically customer properties for that element in tables (or graphs, pie charts etc.)

 See the examples in ./inst/examples.